Click Here for Our Recommended Antivirus for Your Device

 Alimony is a one-time payment.
 After the divorce, the spouse only has to pay the other only one time.
 After the one-time payment, the one to pay money does not have to pay the other spouse any kind of financial support.

 Maintenance is a periodic type of payment.
-The spouse has to give regular payment to the other monthly, annually, or in any fixed amount of time.
+The spouse has to give regular payments to the other monthly, annually, or for any fixed amount of time.

 And maintenance is only allowed to be given in the form of cash.
 The maintenance has to give until the wife is remarried or permanently for life.